Conference proceedings – Instructions for authors

 • When displaying statistics, it is necessary to clearly display values, degrees of freedom, and level of significance (e.g., t(121) = 15.34, p<.05).

-• Tables and figures should be prepared in Word or Word compatible format.
-Tables and figures should be copied from statistics software and prepared for Word.
+• Tables should be prepared in Word or another editable format.
+Tables and figures should be copied from statistics software and prepared for Word and adjust for the current paper (figures should be high-resolution, at least 300 dpi).
 The same data should not be displayed in both text and in tables/figures.
 Each table, figure, and/or picture should be numbered and with adequate title placed above the table, figure, or picture.
 Authors should refer to each table, graph or picture in the text.

 • Paper should be written according to APA7 standards.